How to Add Google Search Console to WordPress and Analytics

 Search Console reports in Google Analytics

 There are two reports here: organic landing pages and organic search queries.
-If you click the blue links at the bottom, you’ll see the full reports.
+The full reports are available by clicking the blue links at the bottom.

 Want to add these two helpful reports to your main Google Analytics report navigation?